 Dogs and cats with sprains, strains, tears, avulsions, and even simple fractures need care in order to get better in the vast majority of cases.
-Not only can we offer stabilization and relief from pain, but we can help your pet recover quickly, smoothly, and to the same or higher level of functioning than previously.
-Veterinary Rehabilitation is a new area which helps to ensure that animals recover from and excel to their optimal level of functioning.
-A rehabilitation specialist can assess your pet, design a protocol of exercises and treatments, and assist your pet along the road (with any of the bumps) of recovery.
+Not only can we offer stabilization and relief from pain, but we can help your pet recover rapidly, smoothly, and to the same or higher level of functioning than previously.
+Veterinary Rehabilitation is a new area which helps to ensure that animals recover from treatment, and excel to their optimal level of functioning.
+A rehabilitation specialist can assess your pet, design a protocol of exercises and treatments, and assist your pet along the road (with all of its bumps) of recovery.
 Beyond balancing on a ball, your pet can learn to increase strength and dexterity.

 Montgomery County Pet Limping Vet

-It can take time to recover from a Limp, depending the causation and your pet’s age and overall health.
+It can take time to recover from a Limp, depending on the causation and your pet’s age and overall health.
 Lyme Disease may cause limping that will result in treatment with antibiotics.
 Sprains or strains may require nothing more than rest for a few days or weeks with some anti-inflammatory drugs.
 If that doesn’t work, splinting and casting may be an option.
-Sometimes a fracture or bad tendon or Ligament Damage in a dog or cat can require surgery with a surgical specialist or highly-trained veterinarian who does these unique procedures.
+Sometimes a fracture or bad tendon or Ligament Damage in a dog or cat may require surgery with a surgical specialist or highly-trained veterinarian who does these unique procedures.
 The recovery from these procedures can be enhanced through intervention with rehabilitation techniques, including laser therapy, massage, specially-designed exercises, and even aquatic therapy.
-While rehabilitation is not currently the most common approach, it is considered gold standard care for orthopedic injuries.
+While rehabilitation is not currently the most common approach, it is considered “gold standard” care for orthopedic injuries.